hatemosphere/protonvpn-wg-config-generate/README.md

 - Custom durations are capped at the API's expiration time
 - Sessions show time until expiration when reused
 - Sessions are automatically verified before use
+- Sessions automatically refresh when less than 7 days remain
 - Use `-clear-session` flag to force re-authentication
+- Use `-force-refresh` flag to force refresh even if not expiring soon
 - Use `-no-session` flag to disable session persistence entirely
 - Sessions are user-specific and won't be used for different usernames